MarcelSuleiman/currency/README.md

   save

-in my_python navigate your terminal to
+in my_python container navigate your terminal to:
 ```
-cs app
+cd app
 ```
 run main.py
 ```